scenerystack/scenerystack/README.md

 npx scenerystack checkout
 ```

 This will clone all of the needed SceneryStack repositories into the current directory.
+If run multiple times, it will update the checkout with newer sources.

 To build, then run: